Fast-ParC: Capturing Position Aware Global Feature for ConvNets and ViTs: Experiment

 \section{Experiment}

-To test the capability of ParC as a plug-and-play operator.
-We applied it to a wide range of models including Transformers and ConvNets.
-We take different views when plugging ParC into these two kind of models.
-For transformer models, the main purpose of applying ParC is to make model more hardware friendly while keep its ability of global extracting, thus we use ParC to replace self-attention.
-For ConvNets, we use ParC mainly to enable networks with global extracting ability, while keeping it parameter/FLOPs friendly, thus we use ParC to replace vanilla convolution.
+To test the capability of ParC as a plug-and-play operation.
+We applied it to a wide range of models, including Transformers and ConvNets.
+We take different views when plugging ParC into these two kinds of models.
+For transformer models, the main purpose of applying ParC is to make the model more hardware-friendly while keeping its ability of global extracting.
+Thus, we use ParC to replace self-attention.
+For ConvNets, we use ParC mainly to enable networks with global extracting ability while keeping it parameter/FLOPs friendly.
+Thus, we use ParC to replace vanilla convolution.
 Notice we not only verify the performance of our models on classification tasks but also on downstream tasks (e.g., object detection, semantic segmentation).
 This comprehensive approach is crucial, as previous research \citep{PVT, harmful_patch} has indicated that superior classification accuracy does not necessarily guarantee good performance on other downstream tasks.